inbo/tutorials/content/tutorials/qgis_forms/index.md

 field_index_lookup = lambda field_label: layer.fields().indexFromName(field_label)
 ```

-The `addAttributes()` function takes a list of `QgsField` elements, which you could as well predefine.
+The `addAttributes()` function takes a list of `QgsField` elements, which you could as well predefine outside the project context.
 You see that here I initialized three question fields: a Boolean, an Integer, a String variable.
 Those data types come directly [from the Qt back-end](https://doc.qt.io/qt-6/qmetatype.html#Type-enum), i.e. the part that contributes the Q to QGIS.
 You may think of Qt as a layer even below the `app`.
 Yet except when searching data types and basic GUI elements, you rarely have to dig this deep.

 Finally, the convenience function I defined there will help us finding the internal index for any field we want to access below.
-It should be updated each time the fields of a layer are updated.
+It should be updated each time the fields of a layer change in any way.

 So far, so good:
 if you run all the above code, you should have a QGIS project with a point vector layer and an attribute table prepared, though no form yet.

 ## Forms, Containers, and Widgets

+(There is a [basic lesson about forms](https://docs.qgis.org/3.40/en/docs/training_manual/create_vector_data/forms.html) in the QGIS documentation; yet of course we will not open QGIS.)

 ### Form Configurator